What is Xylitol?

 What is Xylitol made from?

-Xylitol is commercially produced from the cellulose of wood, sugar cane pulp, certain seed hulls, and/or corn cobs.
+Xylitol is commercially found in the cellulose of wood, sugar cane pulp, certain seed hulls, and/or corn cobs.
 NOW® Real Food Xylitol is produced from non-GMO corn cobs.

 What are the most notable differences between Xylitol and white table sugar?